webpack/webpack-dev-middleware/README.md

 	}
 	// options for formating the statistics

+	reporter: null,
+	// Provide a custom reporter to change the way how logs are shown.

 	serverSideRender: false,
 	// Turn off the server-side rendering mode.
 See Server-Side Rendering part for more info.
 }));